datacentricdesign/iob22/assignments/03-ereader/step3.md

 ---
 layout: default
-title: Step 3 Function
+title: Step 3 For Loops
 parent: "03 eReader"

 ---

-# Step 3 Function
+# Step 3 For Loops
 {: .no_toc }

 ## Table of contents